 Here are Bitwala’s pros, when thinking about traveling:

 - Permanently free: You don’t have to pay any monthly or yearly fees for the account, incl.
-Mastercard.
+Visa.
 Opening the account is also free.

-- Mastercard included: You’ll also get a debit Mastercard, with which you can pay and withdraw money worldwide.
+- Visa card included: You’ll also get a debit Visa card, with which you can pay and withdraw money worldwide.
 Payments and withdrawals will directly be debited from your account.

 - No foreign transaction fee: Payments in foreign currencies (everything except Euro) can be made without any additional fees.
-The foreign currencies will be changed to Euro with Mastercard’s published exchange rates.
+The foreign currencies will be changed to Euro with Visa’s published exchange rates.

 - Buy & sell cryptocurrencies: Besides the bank account, Bitwala will also give you a wallet for cryptocurrencies.
 You can anytime buy and sell Bitcoin